Ridge-Regularized Largest Root Test For High-Dimensional General Linear Hypotheses: Basic Definitions and Additional Properties of the M-P Equations

 Here, $\delta_1$ and $\delta_2$ are such that $|\delta_1|$ and $|\delta_2|$ satisfy the conditions on $\delta$ in Lemma \ref{lemma:stablity_phi}.
 If $\Im\iz <1$, suppose also that

 holds at $z+ \i p^{-5}$.
 Then, Eq. \eqref{eq:corollary:stability_phi_cor_2_eq} holds at $\iz$. \end{corollary}

-\begin{proof}[Proof of Lemma \ref{lemma:stablity_phi}] Lemma \ref{lemma:stablity_phi} can be shown following very similar arguments to those in the proof of Lemma \ref{lemma:stability_q_z} presented in Section A.2 of \citet{knowles2017anisotropic}.
-Indeed, the key arguments are Lemma A.3 of \citet{knowles2017anisotropic} which states the regular behavior of the derivatives of the function
+\begin{proof}[Proof of Lemma \ref{lemma:stablity_phi}] Lemma~\ref{lemma:stablity_phi} can be proved by arguments very similar to those used in the proof of Lemma~\ref{lemma:stability_q_z} in Section~A.2 of \citet{knowles2017anisotropic}.
+For this reason, we present only the main ideas, omitting many technical details.